tobyweston/blog/ghostwriter/cache/style_profile.md

 # Toby Weston Style Profile

 ## Voice summary
-Thoughtful technical writing with clear argument, practical engineering focus, measured confidence, and occasional dry wit.
+A technically literate, pragmatic and slightly opinionated blog voice that teaches through concrete examples and trade-offs.
+Writing is authoritative but collegial: it assumes an informed reader, uses short paragraphs, headings and lists, and mixes crisp explanations with worked examples (often code or commands).
+The voice privileges clarity, traceability and maintainability over cleverness-for-its-own-sake.

 ## Tone
-**Overall:** Conversational but authoritative
+**Overall:** clear, didactic and gently provocative

-- reflective
+- authoritative (expert-level)
+- pragmatic (focus on actionable guidance)
-- precise
+- analytical (weighs trade-offs)
-- practical
+- collegial (invites discussion)
-- technically credible
+- dryly witty (mild sarcasm occasionally)

 ## Rhythm
-- Sentence style: Average sentence length around 16.19 words.
-- Paragraph style: Average paragraph length around 2.0 sentences.
-- Pace: Usually steady, occasionally punchier for emphasis.
+- Sentence style: Predominantly medium-length sentences (mean ≈16 words), frequent use of contractions (it's, you're, don't), occasional longer explanatory sentences for nuance, and regular rhetorical questions to engage the reader.
+- Paragraph style: Very short paragraphs: typically 1–2 sentences each (mean 2 sentences, median 1).
+Paragraphs are used as modular thought-units; each often contains a single idea or step.
+- Pace: Brisk.
+Information-dense but broken into small readable chunks with headings, lists and examples so the reader can scan quickly and dive into code or commands as needed.

 ## Structure
 ### Typical openings
+- Start with a concrete scenario or requirement (Imagine a central system that needs to...).
-- Starts with an assertion, observation, or problem framing.
+- Open with a provocative question or statement to frame the problem (Regulatory Environments Moving Quickly?).
-- Sometimes opens from lived engineering experience rather than theory.
+- State the objective of the post plainly (In this post, we'll look at how to set up...).

 ### Typical flow
-- introduce the problem
+- Frame the problem or define key terms (what the requirement is and why it matters).
-- explain why the common view is incomplete
-- offer a clearer mental model
-- land on practical implications
+- Explain current/typical approaches including their appeal (the why it feels attractive).
+- Diagnose the problems or failure modes (Fragile Coupling, Hidden Business Logic).
+- Provide concrete alternatives and implementation sketches (EventListener, decorator, code snippets, commands).
+- Finish with practical recommendations, trade-offs, and a short call to action or question to the reader.

 ### Typical endings
-- Ends on a takeaway, principle, or challenge to the reader.
-- Avoids overblown summary language.
+- A succinct recommendation that reiterates the main point and why it matters.
+- A pragmatic ‘what to do instead’ or next steps, sometimes with links/references or an invitation for reader feedback.

 ## Rhetorical patterns
-- contrast between what people think and what is actually happening
-- moving from concrete engineering detail to broader principle
+- Contrast between two approaches (e.g. imperative vs functional; logging vs explicit events) to expose trade-offs.
+- Problem → evidence → consequence: explain why a pattern is problematic, show failure modes, then give the architectural/maintenance consequences.
+- Use of numbered steps and short checklists for procedures and recipes.
+- Use of short quoted definitions or external authority (e.g. Google/DORA) to ground claims.

 ## Signature moves
-- reframing a technical issue as an organisational or design issue
-- using precise examples to expose a weak assumption
+- Start with a realistic micro-scenario to make the problem tangible.
+- Show, don't just tell: include code snippets, shell commands (apt-get, sudo) or folder examples.
+- Name the anti-pattern bluntly (Impl classes, routing business events through Log4j) and then dismantle it with concrete reasons.
+- Offer an explicit alternative with rationale and implementation sketch (interfaces + decorators, EventListener pattern).
+- Close with a pragmatic checklist or direct question inviting reader experience.

 ## Favourite themes
-- raspberry-pi
-- agile
-- compliance
-- java
-- java logging object-oriented
-- devops
-- governance
-- banking
-- metrics
+- software delivery metrics (lead time, DORA)
-- events
+- governance and compliance in regulated environments (banking)
+- code review practices, trunk-based development, pair programming
+- Java/Scala programming styles (imperative vs functional) and naming/abstraction hygiene
+- packaging/deployment tooling (Debian .deb, apt repositories, sbt-native-packager)

 ## Vocabulary
-- Preferred register: plain-spoken technical English
+- Preferred register: Technically literate, semi-formal British English with occasional colloquial touches and contractions.
-- Technical density: moderate to high
+- Technical density: High.
+Expects the reader to be comfortable with technical terms; supplies commands, code, and references to standards/research to validate guidance.

 ### Common terms
 - time